Mortgage Affordability: What Lenders Really Look At

 What outgoings reduce your borrowing power

-After calculating your income, the lender subtracts your regular financial commitments to arrive at your disposable income.
-This is the figure that determines whether you pass the affordability assessment, and even relatively small monthly outgoings can have an outsized effect on how much you can borrow.
+Once the lender has settled on your income, it subtracts your regular financial commitments to find your disposable income, the money left after your fixed costs.
+That disposable figure is what really decides whether you pass the affordability assessment, and even modest monthly outgoings can noticeably change how much you can borrow.

-Credit commitments are the most impactful category.
-Each £100 per month in loan, credit card, or car finance repayments can reduce your maximum borrowing by £20,000 to £25,000.
-Importantly, lenders look at credit card limits and minimum payments rather than what you actually spend each month, even if you pay your balance in full every month.
+Credit commitments weigh heaviest of all.
+Every £100 a month you put towards a loan, credit card or car finance can trim your maximum borrowing by £20,000 to £25,000.
+Lenders work from your credit card limits and minimum payments rather than what you genuinely spend, even when you clear the balance in full every month.

 High-impact vs lower-impact outgoings